Read Thembalami Care Centre and Max Ordman Deaf Association’s news!

 Rand Aid’s Thembalami Care Centre and Max Ordman Deaf Association (MODA) residents received snooze scarfs from Prestige Clothing Joburg, a…

-Celebrating spring was a joyful occasion at Rand Aid’s Thembalami Care Centre and the Max Ordman Deaf Association (MODA) on…
+Thembalami Care Centre and the Max Ordman Deaf Association (MODA) were filled with music, laughter and celebration on Tuesday, 18…

-Read Thembalami Care Centre’s and Max Ordman Deaf Association’s latest news.
+Read Thembalami Care Centre and Max Ordman Deaf Association’s latest news.